-&lt;sup>8 At the time of preparing this Gap Analysis, the Environmental Strategy for the period 2024-2030 was still undergoing development.
+&lt;sup>8 At the time of writing, the Environmental Strategy for 2024-2030 was under development.

 A first attempt to legislate at the national level, the aspects related to the Emerald Network, successfully concluded in 2017 through the approval of Law No. 162/2017 for the modification of some normative acts.
 The second amendment and substantial addition to Law No. 94/2007 concerning the Emerald Network, dictated by the need to align with the European acquis, was produced by the approval of Law No. 225/2022 regarding the modification of some normative acts, which partially transposes Directive 92/43/EEC.
 Next, we will analyze the legal provisions regarding the Emerald Network, following the changes and additions made over time.